Jeznar/GitRepo/Creature-Features/README.md

 This one is intended to be run from the hot bar or more likely from a journal article outlining the standing stones at Yester Hill.

 It (maybe) zaps the one and only selected token for a bunch of lightning damage.
-The cha nce of zapping is set in a constant in the macro that can be easily adjusted.
+The chance of zapping is set in a constant in the macro that can be easily adjusted.

 I wanted to use  MidiQOL.applyTokenDamage() for this, but I couldn't get it to actually apply damage to the token.
 Discussions on discord suggested a possible bug in Midi, so I implemented the damage more directly.
 This macro does consider damage immunity/resistance/vulnerability to lightning.
 Not quite up to Midi's usual checking, but seemingly more than good enough for a one off ability.